palantirnet/the-build/README.md

 * `drush/drushrc.php`
 * `config/` (if you elect to install Drupal)

-Manually review these files, then check them in to your project.
+These files should be checked in to your project.
 At this point, you'll generally fire up your Drupal site with:

 ```sh
 $> vendor/bin/phing build install